Iglesia ni Cristo: Eschatology and resurrection

-INC believes that a person is composed of a body ("vehicle"), soul ("individual") and spirit ("life" or fuel).
-Members believe that when a person dies, their body and soul both die and go into the grave where both will remain until the Second Coming of Christ, whereas the spirit will go back to God.
+INC believes that a person is composed of a body ("vehicle"), soul ("individual"), and spirit ("life" or fuel).
+Members believe that when a person dies, their body and soul both die, they will become ineligible for salvation, and go into the grave where both will remain until the Second Coming of Christ, whereas the spirit will go back to God.
+The church does not believe there will be a millennial reign of Christ.
 Upon Christ's return, all dead servants of God, from the time of the patriarchs up to the last days, would be resurrected to join living faithful and loyal INC members.
 They will be rewarded by living in the Holy City or New Jerusalem, together with God the Father, and Jesus Christ.
 At the right time chosen by God, a second resurrection would occur, and non-INC members will experience second death which is the Lake of Fire (Dagát-dagatang Apóy).

 The church believes that God set a day where he will judge all people.
 They believe that this day is also the Second Coming of Jesus Christ.

+LGBTQ rights

+The church believes that God created gender binary.
+According to INC doctrine, same-sex relationships are prohibited, and being involved in such relationships is sinful.

+Membership in organizations and labor unions

+The INC does not believe members should join organizations or labor unions which run counter to their doctrines and teachings.
+The policy comes from an interpretation of the Second Epistle to the Corinthians where members of the church should not join any organization with non-members.
+Joining social gatherings with non-INC members such as proms and parties are also prohibited by the INC. The legality of a closed shop firing INC members based on their religious convictions reached the Supreme Court in 1974.
+The court ruled in favour of the INC member, holding that the provision of the law exempting those with religious objections to union membership from closed shop agreements is constitutional.